 Becoming a Member

-Applying to become a KCCU member is easy!
-All you need to get started is to have your personal information and social insurance number handy and about 10 minutes to complete our online application.
-Alternatively, if you prefer to meet in person, just reach out to us to set up a convenient time for you to meet with one of our representatives in branch.
+All you need to get started is to have your personal information and social insurance number handy and 5 or 10 minutes to complete our online application.

-Requirement to apply for membership with KCCU:
+Requirements to apply for membership with KCCU:

 Online Membership application

-This application takes 5-10 minutes to complete.
 Following your submission, we’ll be in touch within 2 business days to let you know what the next steps are to complete your account opening.
-You will have the option to complete the account opening in person or remotely via video chat.

 Identification Requirements

-Note: The Personal Health Information Protections Act (PHIPA) does not permit health cards in Ontario as well as many other provinces to be accepted as identification.
+Please Note: The Personal Health Information Protections Act (PHIPA) does not permit health cards in Ontario as well as many other provinces to be accepted as identification.
 As such, we will not accept a health card from any province as identification.

 Regulatory Requirements

 The Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA) requires financial institutions to identify customers and to keep certain records about them.
-To ensure that we meet our legal obligations, we are required to ask, and keep up to date records of the following:

 A third party is an individual or entity, other than the account holder or those authorized to give instructions about the account, who directs what happens with the account.
 For example, if an account were opened in one individual’s name for deposits that are directed by someone else, the other person or entity would be a third party.